 Meanwhile, make the green cabbage slaw: toss shredded green cabbage, lime juice, cilantro, salt, and pepper.
 Set aside.

 Heat oil in a 3 quart Dutch oven to cover about 2 inches of the pot.
 Using a candy thermometer, heat oil to 350 degrees F.

-Season fish with salt and pepper.
+Season fish with cumin, salt, and pepper.
 Dredge fish in flour, shaking off any excess flour.
 Working in batches, dip each piece of fish into the beer batter.
 Deep-fry in the hot oil (350 degrees F) for about 5 minutes, or until golden brown and cooked through, turning occasionally.
 Transfer to a plate lined with paper towel to drain excess oil.